roseengineering/crystalweb/README.md

 using a test fixture and a Nanovna.
 The script will search for the series resonant point of the crystal and from there make measurements.
-It will also search for the parallel resonant point of the crystal, if the --stray option is given.
+It will also search for the parallel resonant point of the crystal should the --stray option be given.
 The parallel resonant frequency is used to find the crystal's "holder" capacitance Co.

 The script operates by drilling the Nanovna down to the series resonance point of the crystal and measuring its Cm, Lm, and Rm values using the phase shift method.
+To find the crystal's parallel resonant frequency it looks for the point of highest loss.
 When the measurement is finished the Nanovna's sweep frequency range will be restored to what it was before the script was run.

 ## How to use